viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 ## Next steps

 In this tutorial you learned how to implement a custom component model and control it using the Viam app.
-You learned about configuring remotes and processes.
+You learned about configuring modules and processes.
 You drove the robot dog around using the Viam **Control** tab.

-To add more functionality, try defining more of the base API methods for this model.
+To add more functionality, try using the generic `do_command` method to add different behaviors to your robot dog.
 You could also use the Viam [Vision Service](/services/vision/) with the robot dog's [camera component](/components/camera/).
 For example, you could write code to tell the robot dog to [move towards a colored target](/tutorials/services/color-detection-scuttle/) or to [follow a colored line](/tutorials/services/webcam-line-follower-robot/), similarly to how these tasks are done with wheeled bases in the tutorials linked here.

-{{< snippet "social.md" >}}